Jampag/NanoVna-V2-referance-clock-25MHz/README.md

  - Command line
 For this to work the device must stay in the bootloader and enter _DFU mode_

+Use the file present in this repo 'binary.bin'

 Another option is using a debugger using the debug pins.

 ### Entering DFU mode